-11-13.
+12-14.
 UE#2 and terminating network returns a 200 OK response with SDP answer for audio/video.

-NOTE: Steps 9~13 may not be necessary if UE#2 and terminating network are not involved in this A2P/P2A session.

-14-15.
+15. IMS AS notifies the DCSF about the successful result of the MediaChangeRequest event.

+16. DCSF replies to the notification.

+17-18.
 The IMS AS includes SDP answer for application data channels to UE#1 in 200 OK response and sends 200 OK response to S-CSCF and P-CSCF.